SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     "Retrieving the fastest run from the result table and adding this run to "the internal table that is returned
-    SORT result BY id operation runtime dobj_name ASCENDING.
-    LOOP AT result INTO DATA(wa) GROUP BY ( key1 = wa-id key2 = wa-operation ).
+    LOOP AT result INTO DATA(wa) GROUP BY ( key1 = wa-id key2 = wa-operation ) ASCENDING.
-      LOOP AT GROUP wa INTO DATA(member).
+      LOOP AT GROUP wa INTO DATA(member) GROUP BY member-runtime ASCENDING.
         "Clearing internal table content for output purposes CLEAR member-itab_ref.
         APPEND member TO read_results.